 Dublin-born icon, Oscar Wilde wrote, "It is absurd to divide people into good and bad.
 People are either charming or tedious!"
 If there's one thing that's central to Dubliners, it's the dry wit you'll find here; the tongue-in-cheek, good-hearted humour that makes teasing just as much a sign of the welcome as it is part of the vernacular.
 The biggest draw to Dublin has to be its people.
 They’re the reason the city was recently voted in the top 10 friendliest cities in the world; why it has the greatest nightlife; why its art and culture is some of the most influential and vibrant to be found anywhere.

 Ireland’s climate could be described as mild, moist and changeable.
-Dublin gets about 730mm (28 inches) of rain a year – more than London or Paris, less than Copenhagen or Munich.
-In the height of summer, the sun doesn’t set until almost 10pm.
-Temperatures rarely drop below freezing and snow is uncommon except on high ground.
-The mercury tops out at about 20° Celsius in summ
+Dublin gets about 730mm (28 inches) of rain a year – more than London or Paris, but less than Copenhagen

-Although Ireland is an island nation, Dublin is closely connected to the rest of Europe by air and sea – and to the rest of the island of Ireland by road and rail.
+Although Ireland is an island nation, Dublin is closely connected to the rest of Europe by air and sea – and to the rest of the island by road and rail.
 Flights from Paris, Amsterdam, Brussels, Berlin and Luxembourg all take two hours or less.
 While flights coming to Dublin from UK locations like London, Liverpool and Edinburgh are even shorter.

-Dublin Bus connects most parts of the city through a network of 200 routes that service 5,000 stops, with new services being added as the city grows.
+Dublin Bus connects most parts of the city through a network of over 100 routes.

 Dublin city stretches across 115km², with the county itself covering 921km².
 While it’s not the biggest area, as Ireland’s capital city, it has a lot going on – which is why it’s split into four local authorities: Dublin City Council, Fingal County Council, South Dublin County Council and Dún Laoghaire-Rathdown County Council.